Asymptotic Theory of the Best-Choice Rerandomization using the Mahalanobis Distance: Numerical illustration

 \subsection{The Student Achievement and Retention Project}

-To illustrate the performance of the best-choice rerandomization using various numbers of covariates and tried complete randomizations, we conduct a simulation using the Student Achievement and Retention Project project \citep{angrist2009incentives} in a similar way as in \citet{wang2022rerandomization}.
+To illustrate the performance of the best-choice rerandomization using various numbers of covariates and tried complete randomizations, we conduct a simulation using the Student Achievement and Retention Project \citep{angrist2009incentives} similarly as in \citet{wang2022rerandomization}.
 This also facilitates the comparison between the best-choice rerandomization and the first type of rerandomization studied there.
 To avoid the paper being too lengthy, we relegate the simulation details and results to the supplementary material.